siciliandeclined25/6502project/README.md

 NOP

 **What's the end goal again?**
 To run wozmod and maybe even Apple 1 basic as was run once on Apple machines.

-This could be a really cool (slow) way to emulate on less capable machines that run Python.
+**Why do this?**
+Free will.
+And a desire to learn 6502 but in a unique way.